docker/docs/content/get-started/11_what_next.md

 ---
-title: "What next after getting started"
+title: What next after getting started
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
 description: Making sure you have more ideas of what you could do next with your application
 ---